 Many students in the Classical Archaeology emphasis also take advantage of the fieldwork opportunities (often with financial support) provided by the department's faculty.

 - Proficiency in French, German, or Italian.

-- Graduate level proficiency in one classical language, upper-level undergraduate proficiency in the other.
+- Qualifying level proficiency in one classical language, upper-level undergraduate proficiency in the other.

 - 21 units of Greek, Roman, or Egyptian Archaeology courses (see #7 below).

 - Up to 9 of the 21 units in #5 above may be substituted with courses in related fields, with approval of Director of Graduate Studies.

 - Comprehensive Examination in Greek Archaeology, Roman Archaeology, and Ancient History.

 For more information on these requirements, including readings lists for exams, please see the Graduate Handbook.

 To explore other emphases, peruse the list here.